JakobBD/pounce/doc/200_features.md

 PoUnce currently features three UQ methods:

 - **The non-intrusive polynomial chaos method:** This method is implemented based on the ChaosPy [@ChaosPyFeinberg2015] package and includes the possibility of using sparse grids.
 Since this method in its basic form only requires one iteration of sample simulations of similar computational cost, the implementation is simple and can be easily extended to more advanced methods, such as adaptive sparse grids.
 - **The Multilevel Monte Carlo method:** If this method is run with two iterations, it corresponds to the standard MLMC method as described in [@Giles2008] with a fixed set of resolution levels.
 More iterations can be used to carefully approach the optimal number of samples on every level while updating the estimates of these optimal numbers.
-This avoids overshooting the optimal sample numbes based on inaccurate estimates.
+This avoids overshooting the optimal sample numbers based on inaccurate estimates.
 Details on the method can be found in [@Beck2020].
 - **The Multifidelity Monte Carlo method:** The method is implemented following [@Peherstorfer2016], with the additional option to re-use pilot samples for the eventual estimators.

 ## Baseline solvers